 If you don’t start to strengthen it the injury could last for months.

 - Ice water in a bucket for 7-15 minutes.

 - Bag of ice.
 Crushed ice is best because it can form around your ankle, allowing more of the ankle to get the ice.

 - If you don’t have an ice bucket or ice bag, even a cold bucket of water or cold swimming pool.
 Ice 10-20 minutes.

-- Ice massage is great, especially if you’re in hurry because all you need is 5 minutes of this.
+- Ice massage is great, especially if you’re in hurry.
+Takes 5 minutes.
 Use a small paper or foam cup.
 Paper is better because it peels easier.
-What you do is fill the cup with water and put in the freezer.
+Fill the cup with water and put in the freezer.
 Once frozen, peel the top of the cup.
-This way you can hold the cup making it easier to hold.
 Rub the ice cup all around your ankle.
 IF you don’t have a cup, use ice cubes.
-Get a wash cloth or paper towel to hold it so your fingers to get too cold, but make sure the ice goes directly on the skin/ankle.
+Get a wash cloth or paper towel to hold it so your fingers to get too cold.
+The ice goes directly on the skin.

 Patellar tendonitis (Jumper’s knee)*

 Patellar tendonitis is usually going to be on the knee that does most of the planting while kicking the ball.

 So for example, a right footed player will usually get this on the left knee.